-For a growing number of people, dental implants are the most valuable investment for improved oral health and appearance.
+For a growing number of people, dental implants in Dubai are the most valuable investment for improved oral health and appearance.
 After all, it’s a dental procedure that makes the impossible possible — it can create a full and beautiful smile for someone who has lost some or all of their teeth.
 Along with that, the implants help enable the mouth to function properly like before.

-Therefore, it's imperative to understand how critical it is for people to correctly use and care for dental implants.
-Our team at Noa Dental Clinic in Dubai share the best tips for you to follow when using and caring for dental implants so you can experience all the positive benefits that they bring.
+Therefore, it’s imperative to understand how critical it is for people to correctly use and care for dental implants.
+The team at our Dental Clinic in Dubai share the best tips for you to follow when using and caring for dental implants so you can experience all the positive benefits that they bring.

 The primary purpose of dental implants is to create a frame for replacement teeth — crowns or overdentures — to be attached to, so your mouth can regain its original structure and function.
 With dental implants and replacement teeth, you will be able to chew your food thoroughly, create the right sounds for speech, and maintain the healthy structure of your mouth.

 However, because they are not a natural part of your facial structure, there are certain activities that you should avoid to maintain their quality.

 For instance, if you tend to use your teeth as cutting or opening tools (like for bags of chips or beverage bottles), this needs to stop.
 This is not advisable for natural teeth, but even more so for dental implants.